 Email Scam Information

-If you've become a victim of a phishing scam or identity theft (meaning your personal account information has been compromised), please contact us right away at 1-800-433-9727, so that we can advise you as to what steps to take next.
+If you've become a victim of a phishing scam or identity theft (meaning your personal account information has been compromised), please call us right away at 1-800-433-9727, so that we can advise you as to what steps to take next.

 Tips to avoid phishing scams:

 View any e-mail or phone request for financial information or other personal data with suspicion.
 Do not reply to the e-mail and do not respond by clicking on a link within the e-mail message.

 - Contact the actual business that allegedly sent the e-mail to verify if it is genuine.

 - Do not send personal information (credit or debit card numbers, Social Security Numbers or PINs) in response to an e-mail request from anyone.

 - Use anti-virus software and ensure that it's updated regularly.